 Committee members must be members of Triathlon England and reside in the Region or be a member of a club affiliated to the Region and must be 18 years of age at the time of the AGM.

+Current Executive Officer roles of the Committee include;

+Chair

+Vice Chair

+Treasurer

+Secretary

+Technical Officer /ROC

+Senior League Coordinator

+Junior League Coordinator

+Partnership Officer

+Coaching Coordinator

+Para Tri Coordinator

+Media Coordinator

-The Committee will be bound by the Constitution, Rules and Bylaws of Triathlon England.
-In particular, the Committee will have regard to the requirement in the Articles of Association of Triathlon England that it should use its best efforts to ensure that at least 25% of Committee Members are male and at least 25% are female.
+The Executive Committee will be bound by the Constitution, Rules and Bylaws of Triathlon England.
+In particular, the Executive Committee will have regard to the requirement in the Triathlon England Regulations that it should use its best efforts to ensure that at least 30% of Executive Committee Members are male and at least 30% are female.

-If the Committee considers that the conduct (which shall include omissions as well as actions) of any member of the Committee is inconsistent with the duties of that person as an officer or other member of the Committee, the Committee may by unanimous resolution of all members of the Committee (other than the Committee member concerned) remove that person from membership of the Committee.
-In the absence of a unanimous resolution, the Committee may resolve to request that the Chair of Triathlon England to remove the relevant person from membership of the Committee, in which case the Chair of Triathlon England shall have the power of removal by giving notice to that effect to the relevant person.
+If the Committee considers that the conduct (which shall include omissions as well as actions) of any member of the Committee is inconsistent with the duties of that person as an officer or other member of the Committee, the Committee may by unanimous resolution of all members of the Executive Committee (other than the Committee member concerned) remove that person from membership of the Committee.
+In the absence of a unanimous resolution, the Committee may resolve to request that the Chair of Triathlon England Council to remove the relevant person from membership of the Committee, in which case the Chair of Triathlon England Council shall have the power of removal by giving notice to that effect to the relevant person.

 Meetings of the Committee

 Meetings of the Committee will be convened by the Secretary and held no less than three times per year.
 Meetings of the Committee may be requisitioned at seven days notice by not less than four members of the Executive Committee.
-In the absence of the Chair, Vice Chair or President the meeting shall be chaired by a Committee member selected by the Committee members present by a simple show of hands, although that person shall not have a casting vote at the meeting.
+In the absence of the Chair, the meeting shall be chaired by a Committee member selected by the Committee members present by a simple show of hands, although that person shall not have a casting vote at the meeting.

-The quorum required for business at Committee meetings will be 50% of the members of the Executive Committee in post at the time of the meeting..
+The quorum required for business at Committee meetings will be 50% of the members of the Executive Committee.
 Any position of Officer or Committee Member which is vacant at the time of the meeting shall not be taken into account upon determining the quorum.
+If two positions are held by one officer they will be regarded as combined but only for the purposes of voting, gender balance and meeting quorate.

 Only those present at the relevant Committee or sub-committee meeting may cast a vote.
 Voting will be by show of hands.
-In the case of a split vote, the President of the Committee or Chair of sub-committee shall have a casting vote.
+In the case of a split vote, the President of the Committee shall have a casting vote.
 No Committee member shall have any right to appoint a proxy to attend, speak or vote at any meeting in his or her place.

 Committee Powers and Responsibilities

-The Committee will be responsible for adopting new policy, codes of conduct and rules that affect the organisation of the Region.
+The Executive Committee will be responsible for adopting new policy, codes of conduct and rules that affect the organisation of the Region.

-The Committee will have powers to appoint sub-committees and appoint advisors to the Committee as necessary to fulfil its business.
+The Executive Committee will have powers to appoint sub-committees and appoint advisors to the Committee as necessary to fulfil its business.
 Any person appointed to a sub-committee shall only have voting rights on that specific sub-committee.
 Advisors shall not have voting rights on the Committee.

 Representation on Triathlon England Council

 The Region shall be represented on the Council of Triathlon England by a representative of the London Region, which normally is the Chair.
-The Committee shall ensure that Triathlon England is notified of the identity of the representative from time to time.
+The Executive Committee shall ensure that Triathlon England is notified of the identity of the representative from time to time.